 Traditionally Lent doesn’t include Sundays, as they are celebration days.
 You’ll see this if you count the days from Ash Wednesday to Easter Sunday.
 And now you’ll be scoffing chocolate or using Facebook or whatever you’ve given up for Lent all day Sundays LOL!

-I’ve included 40 stickers, one for each day in Lent (not including Sundays!) and as you add to each the calendar, they tell the story, as per the story in the mini-book, which is also packaged into little sections for each day.
+I’ve included 40 stickers, one for each day in Lent (not including Sundays!) and as you add to each one to the calendar, they tell the story, as per the story in the mini-book, which is also packaged into little sections for each day.

-Once the stories were all decided on, I sent the list to Catherine Pape who planned out where each story would fit then went about creating the gorgeous artwork you can see, including in the mini-book.
+Once the stories were all decided on, I sent the list to Catherine Pape who planned out where each story would fit then went about creating the gorgeous artwork you can see, included in the mini-book.

 The last element I made was the Sticker guide postcard.
 The stickers are numbers and they match the numbered boxes on the calendar, but I know it can get a bit confusing, especially if you, like us, miss a few days.
 And there’s all the missing out Sundays business!
 So to make it easy (for me as well!)
 I’ve made a little calendar postcard with all the dates on and the number sticker and story section for each day.